-A lot of people like the convenience of having a digital tool that displays the financial information from all their accounts available in one place.
-They feel that having real-time access allows them to make smarter spending, saving and investment decisions.
+The convenience of having a digital tool that displays the financial information from all their accounts in one place has obvious benefits.
+Users feel that having real-time access to the status of their finances allows them to make smarter spending, saving and investment decisions.
+However, it’s necessary to investigate how these apps handle your data.
+As a responsible user, you’ll want to keep these tips in mind so you can find out for yourself how each app treats your data:

-- Re-visit all the tools you’re using to see if you still find them helpful to use
+- Revisit all the tools you’re using to see if you still find them helpful, and completely delete profiles and services you’re not using.

 Additional Steps to Consider